arcus-azure/arcus.testing/docs/preview/features/servicebus-messsage-pump.md

 ## Test Azure Service Bus message pump
 As an addition on the [Arcus Azure Service Bus message pump](https://messaging.arcus-azure.net/Features/message-handling/service-bus), we have provided a test version of the message pump to verify your custom Azure Service Bus message handler implementations.
-These hander implementations can be tested separately, and could be tested by interacting with the message router directly, but simulating messages like it would be from Azure Service Bus itself is a bit ticker.
+These hander implementations can be tested separately, and could be tested by interacting with the message router directly, but simulating messages like it would be from Azure Service Bus itself is a bit trickier.
 This test message pump functionality allows you to verify certain cases without the need of an actual Azure resource.

 We provide an extension that acts as an Azure Service Bus message pump and lets you decide how messages should be produced.